arunapi/Sorting/README.md

 |8| node 3|3|0 ...|
 |...|...|...|...|
 |n| node n|number of 2s in n| 0 at Step n |

+### Building a Max-Heap

+Remember, Heap -> an array of nodes

+Remember, Tree in a Heap -> an array of nodes, each node at `i` may have PARENT at `i/2`, LEFT at `2i` and RIGHT at `2i+1`

+In order to build a max heap from an array, we need to make sure, any tree in the array is not violating the max heap property.

+Given an array and node at i, make sure it's tree (NODE, LEFT, RIGHT), follows the max heap property.

+#### Algorithm to recursively max-heapify a tree represented in an array

+Step 1: largest = i
+Step 2: Check if left node exists, node at largest < left node, go to Step 3 else Step 4 Step 3: largest = left node index
+Step 4: Check if right node exists, node at largest < right node, go to Step  else Step 7 Step 6: largest = right node index
+Step 7: if largest != i, oh man the tree is wrong, correct it.
+Go to Step 8 else all good, go to Step 10 Step 8: Swap largest and i.
+Ok we got one right.
+Step 9: let's repeat to make sure the node at largest is correct in its new position, Set i = largest and go to Step 1 Step 10: END

+So we figured out a way to correct the tree and repeat the process until all trees are corrected in the array, but where do we start?

+Given an n node array A[0,1,2....n-1] = {node 1, node 2, .....node n}
+and the derived tree (PARENT,NODE(leaf, if no left or right),LEFT(leaf of tree),RIGHT(leaf of tree)) representation of heap, note that the leaves of the tree are nodes indexed by n/2 + 1, n/2 + 2,....,n

+So all the elements in A[n/2 + 1, n/2 + 2,...., n-1] are leaf nodes.

+We will start at the bottom right tree (n/2).

+Not clear? draw out a 8 node tree, we will start at index 4

+#### Algorithm
+Step 1: for i=heapSize/2 to 1
+Step 2: max-heapify(A,i)

 ## Benchmarking Performance